quchen/voron/buildlog.md

 extrude some filament, wipe the nozzle on the brush, and have a clean start without ooze guaranteed before every print.
 Installation is simple enough.
-It even comes with slots for magnets so it snaps into place, if only my screws were magnetic.
+It even comes with slots for magnets so it snaps into place, if only my screws were magnetic (Note from the future: they’re M3x8 ones).
 Another benefit I can’t use is that it allows tiny screws to stick out ontop that act as a PEI sheet stopper, but my screws are too short, so I’m not having any of that.
 The brush is where the Klicky used to be, which I relocated with a special side mount.
 The nozzle can just barely touch the brush so the layout is fine for now.
 I did not configure the firmware to use the decontaminator yet though, so this will have to wait until later.

 ![](pictures/2022-11-10/1_decontaminator.jpg)